Renesauve/go-directus-login/README.md

-# GoLang & Directus Authentication Flow
+# Golang & Directus Authentication Flow

 ## About This Project